openshift/training/beta-2-setup.md

 Hooray!

 ### Looking at the Pod in the Web Console
-In the web console, if you click "Browse" and then "Pods", you'll see the pod we just created and some information about it.
+Go to the web console and go to the *Overview* tab for the *OpenShift 3 Demo* project.
+You'll see some interesting things:

+* You'll see the pod is running (eventually)
+* You'll see the SDN IP address that the pod is associated with
+* You'll see the internal port that the pod's container's "application"/process is using
+* You'll see that there's no service yet - we'll get to services soon.

+### Quota Usage
+If you click on the *Settings* tab, you'll see our pod usage has increased to 1.

 ### Delete the Pod
 Go ahead and delete this pod so that you don't get confused in later examples:

     osc delete pod hello-openshift

-Take a moment to think about what this pod definition really did -- it referenced an arbitrary Docker image, made sure to fetch it (if it wasn't present), and then ran it.
+Take a moment to think about what this pod exercise really did -- it referenced an arbitrary Docker image, made sure to fetch it (if it wasn't present), and then ran it.
 This could have just as easily been an application from an ISV available in a registry or something already written and built in-house.

 This is really powerful.
 We will explore using "arbitrary" docker images later.